Dannysong98/ISS_pyIRIS/README.md

 	|---cycle 3
 	|---cycle 4

-### Directory structure of CH Eng
+### Directory construction form of CH Eng

-The Directory structure of CH Eng we recommended is like following table:
+The Directory construction form of CH Eng we recommended is like following table:

-	data
+	data directory
 	|---hyb1
 	|   |---pos1.tif
 	|   |---pos2.tif